fhiso/legacy-format/dates.md

 *datatype*, and then have the serialisation layer treat the *calendar escape* as way of tagging the *datatype* of the `DATE` tag's payload.
-However, as noted in an earlier editorial note, this caused problems with periods and ranges which used multiple *calendars*, and has been deferred to a later version of ELF.
+However, as noted in an earlier editorial note, this caused problems with *date periods* and *date ranges* which used multiple *calendars*, and has been deferred to a future version of ELF.
 {/}

-This generic *date* syntax defines only some basic syntactic constraints on the representation of the *calendar day*, *calendar month*, *calendar year* and *epoch* components.
+This generic *date* syntax defines only some basic syntactic constraints on the representation of the *calendar day*, *calendar month*, *calendar year* and *epoch name* components.
 The party defining each *calendar* *should* define further constraints on these components to define what constitutes a **well-formed** *date* in that *calendar*.
 Where possible, the set of *well-formed* *dates* *should* be the same as the set of *dates*